farTooOld/Digital-Setting-Circles/README.md

 # Digital-Setting-Circles
 Digital Setting Circle for Telescope

+UPDATE, 3/9/23: Posted new DSC design using Teensy.
+App includes catalogs with Real-Time Alt/Dec tracking for Messier, Caldwell and some Bright-Stars.
+Video and links are posted on YouTube: https://www.youtube.com/watch?v=BdSfx6Pw-qg

-UPDATE: 12/30/17, For those not interested (or skilled in programming) I'm Posting .Hex files of the full code for UNO and Nano.
+UPDATE, 12/30/17: For those not interested (or skilled in programming) I'm Posting .Hex files of the full code for UNO and Nano.
 You'll need to learn how to flash your UNO/Nano (many Youtube vid's to help you).
 These code use an LCD for display - no Serial or Bluetooth display output.
 The .Hex files are for 4:1 Gear Ratio and Signwise (or other 600ppr) encoders.
 Polaris is 'fixed' at 45.4 deg's.
 Use the Manual setting feature to set a new value... (or, create your own code based on the code for 'Posting'.

 Rev -A-  12/2/17,  Added some code for Bluetooth display of output (can use your smartphone/tablet to see Telescope/encoder position)